1Silence and praise wait for You, O my God;

 We will be filled with good within Your courts.

-5You answer us with awesome deeds of right;
+5You answer us with deeds of righteousness;

 O God our Savior, we look unto Thee.